SRI-CSL/sally/README.md

 #### Queries

-A query asks a question whether a state property is true in the given transition system.
+A query asks whether a state property is invariant for the given transition system (i.e., whether the state property is true in all reachable states).
 For example, in the system ``T1``, it is clear that we the variables ``x`` and ``y`` will always be equal and non-negative.
 We can check these with the following queries.
 ```lisp